MultiverseLearningProducts/swe/src/mod1/wk2/day1.md

 71db048a3af939a4632c3953e5dc1ff5
 ```

-In theory, we could put that secret directly into our source code.
-However, anyone with access to our git repository would then be able to read it.
-A better system is to make the secret an environmental variable.
+In theory, we could put that secret directly into our source code, however, anyone with access to our git repository would then be able to read it.
+A better system is to make the secret an **environmental variable**.
 Environmental variables are variables within a programme which are set from outside the programme.
-As well as for secrets, they're useful for definining things like the port which a process should run on; the URLs it should make requests to; the mode an application is in (testing vs development vs production etc.) and so on.
+As well as for secrets, they're useful for definining things like the port which a process should run on; the URLs it should make requests to; the mode an application is running in (testing vs development vs production etc.) and so on.

 In Node.js, we can set an environmental variable using a `.env` file.
 In this file, we can set our environmental variables like so: